rysummers/rysummers/README.md

 ## Introduction

 👋 Hi there!
-I'm Ryan, a finance-turned-biostatistician with a burning passion for leveraging data to improve healthcare outcomes and public policy.
-My journey has taken me from crunching numbers in the financial world to uncovering insights that are more meaningful and impactual to a greater number of people (other than people with deep pockets).
+I'm Ryan, a finance-turned-biostatistician focused on improving how we use and apply statistical methods in public health and medicine.
+My journey has evolved from analyzing financial data to focusing on the proper use and application of advanced statistical methods in publich health and medicine.

 ## My Path

 🔄 Career Pivot: I made the leap from finance to biostatistics, driven by a desire to apply my analytical skills to meaningful medical research.

-🏥 Recent Project: I've just wrapped up work as a statistical consultant on a fascinating retrospective study on pediatric orbital cellulitis in Colorado.
-This project allowed me to flex my statistical muscles, applying techniques like ANCOVA, Poisson Regression, and calculating standardized incidence rates to paint a clear picture of the population affected by this disease.
+🏥 Recent Project: I've just wrapped up work as a statistical consultant on a retrospective study on pediatric orbital cellulitis in Colorado.
+This project allowed me to apply techniques like ANCOVA, Poisson Regression, and calculating standardized incidence rates to paint a clear picture of the population affected by this disease.

 ## What I Bring to the Table